 Eligible projects must meet one of the following outcomes:

-- increased capacity to reduce and/or remediate soil and/or air pollutants
+• increased capacity to reduce and/or remediate soil and/or air pollutants; or

-- For-profit organizations, when working in collaboration with one or more of the entities referred to above or an Indigenous government listed below.
+• A private sector body, including for-profit organizations and not-for-profit organizations.
+In the case of for-profit organizations, they will need to work in collaboration with one or more of the entities referred to above or an Indigenous ultimate recipient listed below; and

-- a not-for-profit organization whose central mandate is to improve
+5) A not-for-profit organization whose central mandate is to improve Indigenous outcomes.

 The federal government will cost share up to the following:

 • 50% of eligible expenditures for New Brunswick;